Quuton/Markdown-Notes/Physics/Physics_problems.md

 MathJax.Hub.Config({ tex2jax: {inlineMath: [['$','$']]}, messageStyle: "none" });
 </script>

-# Physics Sample Problems
+# Physics Training Problems
-In this section, problems for each topics are provided to help train the application of the formulas.

-## Energy related problems
+## Mechanical energy problems
 ### Problem 1: Ball speeding down the runway
 A ball starts from a runway at a height of `3.00 m`.
 It gains speed before being launched directly upwards reaching a height of `4.00 m`.
 Ignoring friction and air resistance, find the initial speed of the ball $\overrightarrow{v_0}$.